sframe-wg/sframe/draft-ietf-sframe-enc.md

 which client has sent a given frame (e.g., an RTP synchronization source (SSRC)).
 SFrame KID values are then used to distinguish between versions of the sender's `base_key`.

-Key IDs in this scheme have two parts: a "key generation" and a "ratchet step".
+KID values in this scheme have two parts: a "key generation" and a "ratchet step".
 Both are unsigned integers that begin at zero.
 The key generation increments each time the sender distributes a new key to receivers.
 The ratchet step is incremented each time the sender ratchets their key forward for forward secrecy: